Hernandiaceae: Description

 The family consists of trees, shrubs or lianas.
 The plants bear essential oils.
 The leaves are alternate, aromatic, simple or compound, palmately veined, cross-venulate.
 They are often peltate in Hernandia.
 Where the leaves are compound, they are palmately compound.
 The leaves are stipulate.
 There is a cork cambium present in the bark; in young growth, this is only superficial.
 The nodes are unilacunar.

 The primary vascular tissue is arranged in a cylinder, without separate bundles.
 Cortical bundles are absent.
 Medullary bundles are absent.
 Internal phloem is absent.
 Secondary thickening develops from a conventional cambial ring, but included phloem is absent.
 The xylem has libriform fibres.
 Vessel elements are without vestured pits and end-walls are simple.
 The wood parenchyma is paratracheal.
 Sieve-tube plastids are type I and of the P-type.

 Taxonomy

 The family has been recognised by most taxonomists.
+Gyrocarpus was considered in the Cronquist system to belong to a separate family, the Gyrocarpaceae.
 The APG IV system (2016) recognizes this family, and assigns it to the order Laurales in the clade Magnoliids.
-As circumscribed by APG, the family includes those plants that sometimes have been treated as forming the family Gyrocarpaceae.
+As circumscribed by APG, the family includes Gyrocarpus that sometimes have been treated as forming the family Gyrocarpaceae.

 Genera

-Gyrocarpus was considered in the Cronquist system to belong to a separate family, the Gyrocarpaceae.